A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: Introduction

 Unfortunately, $\phi$ in \eqref{eq:ThetaTR:cvx} is not convex in $\bx$, but $\phi^2$ for $0\le\theta\le 1/2$ is (more detail can be found in Remark~\ref{rk:app-NEPv-cvx} in section~\ref{sec:CVX-comp:NEPv}).
 Except for OLDA and SumTR, all objective functions in Table~\ref{tbl:obj-funs}, either themselves or squared (for OCCA and $\Theta$TR with $0\le\theta\le 1/2$), are convex compositions of atomic functions, assuming $\phi$ for both TrCP and DFT are convex.

-Our main contributions of this paper are summarized as follows: \begin{enumerate}[(1)] \item creating two unifying frameworks of the NEPv and NPDo approaches, respectively, to numerically solve \eqref{eq:main-opt} by their corresponding SCF iterations, with guaranteed convergence to a KKT point \Blue{that satisfies certain necessary conditions to be established for a maximizer}; \item \Blue{introducing the notion of {\em atomic functions\/} in $P$ with respect to both approaches, and showing that,
+Our main contributions of this paper are summarized as follows: \begin{enumerate}[(1)] \item creating two unifying frameworks of the NEPv and NPDo approaches, respectively, to numerically solve \eqref{eq:main-opt} by their corresponding SCF iterations, with guaranteed convergence to a KKT point that satisfies certain necessary conditions to be established for a maximizer; \item introducing the notion of {\em atomic functions\/} in $P$ with respect to both approaches, and showing that,

-are concrete atomic functions, where $m\ge 1$ is an integer, $s\ge 1$ is a scalar, and $A$ is symmetric but may or may not be a positive semidefinite matrix depending on the circumstances; } \item showing the NEPv and NPDo approaches work on each individual atomic function for the approach and, more importantly, any convex composition $\phi\circ T$ of their respective atomic functions, where $\phi(\bx)$ for $\bx\in\bbR^N$ is convex, each entry of $T(P)\in\bbR^N$ is an atomic function, and the partial derivative of $\phi$ with respect to an entry may be required nonnegative, depending on the particular atomic function that occupies the entry. \end{enumerate} Although the two approaches look very much parallel to each other in presentation, there are differences in applicabilities and numerical implementations, \Blue{making them somewhat complementary to each other.
-A brief comparison of the two approaches is given in section~\ref{sec:NPDo-vs-NEPv}. }
+are concrete atomic functions, where $m\ge 1$ is an integer, $s\ge 1$ is a scalar, and $A$ is symmetric but may or may not be a positive semidefinite matrix depending on the circumstances;

+\item showing the NEPv and NPDo approaches work on each individual atomic function for the approach and, more importantly, any convex composition $\phi\circ T$ of their respective atomic functions, where $\phi(\bx)$ for $\bx\in\mathfrak{D}\subseteq\bbR^N$ is convex, each entry of $T(P)\in\bbR^N$ is an atomic function, and the partial derivative of $\phi$ with respect to an entry may be required nonnegative, depending on the particular atomic function that occupies the entry. \end{enumerate} Although the two approaches look very much parallel to each other in presentation, there are differences in applicabilities and numerical implementations, making them somewhat complementary to each other.
+A brief comparison of the two approaches is given in section~\ref{sec:NPDo-vs-NEPv}.